aphiria/aphiria/README.md

 :varName=defaultValue
 ```

-If you'd like to use [rules](#route-variable-rules), then pass them in parentheses after the variable:
+If you'd like to use [rules](#route-variable-rules), then put them in parentheses after the variable:
 ```php
 :varName(rule1,rule2(param1,param2))
 ```

-If a rule does not take any parameters, then no parentheses are required.

 <h2 id="optional-route-parts">Optional Route Parts</h2>